IUCompilerCourse/python-student-support-code/README.md

    gcc -c -g -std=c99 -arch x86_64 runtime.c
 ```

-# Using the Racket x86 interpreters
+# Using the Racket x86 interpreters (starting from the Tuples compiler)

 This section describes how you can use `racket_interp_x86` and
 `racket_interp_pseudo_x86` interpreters defined in the